CocoaPods/cocoapods.github.com/source/guides/philosophy.html.md

 #### 1. “CocoaPods is not ready for prime-time yet.”

 Correct.
-Version 1.0.0 will be the milestone where we feel confident that all the basic requirements of a Objective-C dependency manager are fulfilled.
+Version 1.0.0 will be the milestone where we feel confident that all the basic requirements of an Objective-C dependency manager are fulfilled.

 Once we reach the 1.0.0 milestone, we will, for the first time ever, contact the community at large through mailing-lists such as cocoa-dev.